Difference Between Wheat Germ and Wheat Bran

 Main Differences Between Wheat Germ and Wheat Bran

-1. Wheat germ is the inner layer of the wheat kernel, whereas wheat bran is the part that is highly nutritious and present outside the kernel.
+1. Wheat germ is the inner layer of the wheat kernel, whereas wheat bran is the highly nutritious part and is present outside the kernel.

 2. Wheat germ comprises fewer calories but more fat than the amount present in wheat bran.

-3. Wheat germ has a very small quantity of simple and natural sugars, while wheat bran is completely sugar-free.
+3. Wheat germ has minimal simple and natural sugars, while wheat bran is completely sugar-free.

-4. Wheat germ is comparatively protein-rich than wheat bran.
+4. Wheat germ is comparatively more protein-rich than wheat bran.

 5. Wheat germ is highly rich in folate, and wheat bran has a high amount of niacin.